What Are the Top 5 UI and UX Design Trends This Year?

 Does it have to be a light bulb? ‘cause I noticed something cooler going on right now so I have an idea…

 Ideas and designers – it’s a never-ending story… There is always something coming up, something shifting and transforming in the world of UI and UX design.
-And these ideas, shifts, and transformations are driven by several key factors that influence UI and UX trends in 2023.
-From modern-day technologies offering never-before seen capabilities to both digital product creators and end-users, devices and software that improve each year, and this ever-growing consumeristic appetite for innovations.
-Through events (like the Covid19 pandemic) that wipe out the old status of the world, societies, business operations, the way people communicate and work, demanding a new type of thinking, new type of solutions, and new ways of adopting.
-To simply being so bored of seeing all and the same, that you start reflecting more diligently on what already exists so you can come up with something new that becomes a trend-setter.
+And these ideas, shifts, and transformations are driven by several key factors that influence UI and UX trends today.
+From modern-day technologies offering never-before-seen capabilities to both digital product creators and end-users, devices, and software that improve each year, and this ever-growing consumeristic appetite for innovations.
+Events (like the COVID-19 pandemic) that wipe out the old status of the world, societies, business operations, and the way people communicate and work are demanding a new type of thinking, new type of solutions, and new ways of adopting.
+You are simply so bored of seeing all and the same that you start reflecting more diligently on what already exists so you can come up with something new that becomes a trendsetter.

 2021 was an interesting year in terms of design.
-Things like bold typography, diverse and flexible vector graphics (such as the error state illustration by YouTube or the Dropbox illustrations on their website) really changed how people perceived information and interacted with different websites and apps.
+Things like bold typography and diverse and flexible vector graphics (such as the error state illustration by YouTube or the Dropbox illustrations on their website) really changed how people perceived information and interacted with different websites and apps.
 True, they remain definitive for pleasing UI and excellent UX.
 But this year is giving rise to new modern elements and practices in digital product design like AR/VR and metaverse or the combination of scrolling + storytelling.
-You might still be driven to the cool 2021 design trends but staying on top of the latest UI and UX movement gives you more room to experiment and drive innovative flair to your project that delights and surprises end-users.
+You might still be driven to the cool "good old" design trends, but staying on top of the latest UI and UX movement gives you more room to experiment and drive innovative flair to your project that delights and surprises end-users.

-What Are the Top 5 UI and UX Design Trends in 2023?
+What Are the Top 5 UI and UX Design Trends?

 Outdated and poor design will render your project powerless.
 According to MyTechnology, 94% of people don’t trust a degraded website.
 The statistics showed that users closed webpages or went as far as to lose their customer loyalty to a site with an outdated design.
 Here is what to keep an eye on, then, to avoid giving the impression that you don’t care enough to keep up with what excites and retains digital product consumers.